fortrabbit/blog/new-platform-beta.md

   emoji: 👯‍♀️👯‍♂️
   color: rgba(255, 225, 0, 1)
   textColor: rgba(155, 125, 0, 1)
-  text: We are thrilled to share this with you.
+  text: We are so thrilled to share this.
 head:
   meta:
     - name: 'keywords'